HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 - You can automate the setup of network services with a configuration management system (Ansible)
 - You can install and configure reproducible virtual environments (Infrastructure as Code) with suitable tools for the automation of the entire lifecycle of a VM

-## Acceptance criteria
+## Assessment criteria

+To meet the standard, show that the following criteria are met:

-- You should be able to reconstruct the entire setup (except the VMs for the router and workstation) from scratch by executing the command `vagrant up`, without any manual configuration afterwards.
+- [ ] Show that you can reconstruct the entire setup (except the VMs for the router and workstation) from scratch by executing the command `vagrant up`, without any manual configuration afterwards.
-- When connecting a workstation VM to the network, it should:
+- [ ] Show that when connecting a workstation VM to the network, it:
-    - get correct IP settings;
+    - gets correct IP settings;
-    - be able to view the local website using the hostname, not the IP address (also verify that you have installed a custom SSL certificate);
+    - can access the local website in a webbrowser using the hostname, not the IP address (also verify that you have installed a custom SSL certificate);
-    - have internet access.
+    - has internet access.
-- You should be able to ping the hosts in the network by host name (rather than IP address) from the workstation VM.
+- [ ] Show that you can ping the hosts in the network by host name (rather than IP address) from the workstation VM.
+- [ ] Demonstrate that you understand how your setup works beyond copying the assignment instructions to an LLM and pasting the results to the terminal or your lab report
+- [ ] Show your lab report and cheat sheet!
+It should contain screenshots of consecutive steps and console output of commands you used.

+In order to exceed expectations, implement one or more of the suggested extensions given throughout this assignment, or come up with your own.

 ## 2.1.
 Set up the control node